Skip to main content

 Grading & Testing:

-The overall course grade will be determined by averaging all module grades, the final written exam grade, and the final simulation assessment grade.
+The overall course grade will be determined by averaging all course modules, midterm, and final exams (cognitive, psychomotor, affective) to obtain a cumulative class average.
 Individual module grade breakdown will be defined in the syllabus for that module.
-At the conclusion of the program the overall grade for each module and the final exam will be averaged to obtain a cumulative class average.
 Students must achieve a cumulative class average of 75% or greater to proceed to the New York State and/or National Registry certification process.
-Any student who fails the cumulative class final exam will not be eligible for NYS and/or National Registry certification.
+Any student who fails the cumulative class final exams will not be eligible for NYS and/or National Registry certification.
 General assessment and retest policies are as follows.

-- Simulation Lab Assessment: All students must pass two final simulation assessments.
+• Summative Final Psychomotor Examination: All students must pass two final psychomotor examinations on a medical and trauma scenario.
 Students will be evaluated utilizing current AHA Guidelines as well as applicable protocols.
-This assessment is designed to incorporate all elements of the course into a life-like exercise.
+This assessment is designed to incorporate all elements of the course into life-like exercises.
 Students must score at least 75% on both simulations.
 Failure to successfully pass this assessment will result in a failure in the program.
 Students will be allowed two retests for this assessment at a time designated by the instructors.

 Grade Appeals: